DrW3b/goshooter/README.md

     ./install.sh
     ```

-Now, you can run GoShooter from any location on your system.
+Once you've completed these steps, you should be able to run the `goshooter` command from any location in your terminal or command prompt and you can remove the folder goshooter.

 ## Usage